kctrey/wxcadm/docs/source/examples/location_add.rst

     # Set the selected Route Group as the PSTN connection for the Location
     my_location.pstn.set_provider(selected_rg)

-Add Numbers (Non-Integrated CCP and Premise PSTN Only)
+Add Numbers - Non-Integrated CCP and Premise PSTN Only
 -------------------------------------------------------
 For Non-Integrated Cloud Connected and Premise PSTN, Numbers can be added via the API and are supported by **wxcadm**.